sahil-shefeek/debian-on-android/README.md

 Issues
 -------
-Without a pull request are not likely to be addressed.
+Without a pull request are not likely to be addressed. v